 God, with me!

-Jesus, stand by my side and show me your presence in each of the horrifying moments I must face each day.
+Jesus, stand by my side and show me your presence in each of the horrifying moments I must face every day.
 May you be the first thing I see in the morning and the last thought at night.
 Cover my heart with your hands and carry my brokenness through this advent season.
 Remind me that nothing is lost or in vain, and you are bringing a peculiar glory out of this shattered life.

 You are my God, with me.